18sg/SHET/README.md

 SHET is a simple asynchronous communication framework designed to make it easy to connect physical things together to produce useful behaviours.
 It was designed with home automation in mind, but has many other uses.

 This readme gives an overview of the kind of things that can be done with SHET.
-When you're ready to get started, see the [setup guide](/18sg/SHET/blob/master/doc/setup.md).
+When you're ready to get started, see the [setup guide](/18sg/SHET/blob/master/doc/setup.md), and the [client library guide](/18sg/SHET/blob/master/doc/client.md).

 Architecture
 ------------